Heirloom Bean to Bar

 Preserving an heirloom Arriba Nacional in the Mache Chindul cloud forest of Esmeraldas.
 Once a landmark of Ecuador, heirloom Arriba Nacional can be hard to find.

 Grown at the foothills of the Sierra Madre de Chiapas.
-Fermented and dried with craft, based on a 4000 year old tradition of cacao.
+Fermented and dried with skill and based on a 4,000 year old tradition of cacao.

 100% Selva Tabasqueño, Mexico

-Un deniable chocolate.
-From our top bean the Selva Tabasqueño Grown.
-This 100% dark chocolate brings the full harmony of flavours of the bean to right.
-Un-roasted, so no intensity in bitterness, but only in depth of flavour.
+Undeniably pure chocolate from our top bean the Selva Tabasqueño.
+This 100% dark chocolate brings forth the full harmony of flavours of the bean.
+We keep it unroasted, so there’s no bitter intensity only a depth of flavour.

-Make a warm brew from the husks of raw cacao beans.
-Uplifting tea, with an herbal and light cacao taste.
-One bag makes approx. 40 cups of tea
+Make a warm tisane from the husks of raw cacao beans.
+Uplifting tea, with a herbal and light cacao taste.
+One bag makes approx. 30-40 cups of tea (depending on how strong you like your herbal tea)